PaulusParssinen/obs-sdr-controller/README.md

 ## Commands

 > [!WARNING]
-> This is still draft of the command to be implemented..
+> This is still draft of the commands to be implemented..

 - `!preset [preset_id] [?freq]`
   - Switches to the specified preset and optionally overrides the frequency.